atfd/OrchidStarter/src/orchid/resources/homepage.md

 ---
 This site was built as a demo by Annie Don.
 It uses Netlify's CMS and Netlify hosting, with Github hosting the repos.

+Feel free to browse through this blog to get a feel for what you can do with Orchid!

 :)

 Thanks for trying out Orchid!
 Feel free to take a look around, then head over to the